Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 #### Option 2: Get binary and drop in app

-http://phantomjs.org/download.html provides [download binaries](http://phantomjs.org/download.html).
+http://phantomjs.org/download.html provides [binaries](http://phantomjs.org/download.html).
 Find a way to determine which one you need.
 Now create a folder named 'phantomjs' in your rootfolder (sibling to the application-folder), and put in the folder named bin which you unpacked from the downloaded binary (you can put in all the other stuff but the bin-folder is the required one).

 ### Create a download folder